N3bby/mobiele-toepassingen_karavaan/domain/README.md

 ## As a *user* I want to:

-// ✔✗✘✓
+> ✔ = Functionality works and is implemented.

-1. Create a KaravaanService :white_check_mark:
+1. Create a KaravaanService ✔
-2. Add a Trip :white_check_mark:
+2. Add a Trip ✔
-3. Get a list of Trips :white_check_mark:
+3. Get a list of Trips ✔
-4. Get a single Trip by its ID :white_check_mark:
+4. Get a single Trip by its ID ✔
-5. Add a participant to a Trip :white_check_mark:
+5. Add a participant to a Trip ✔
-6. Get a list of participants to a Trip :white_check_mark:
+6. Get a list of participants to a Trip ✔
 7. Get a single participant to a Trip by using the Trip ID and the participant ID
 6. Add an Expense to a Trip
 7. Add a participant to an Expense